 Dance is a powerful tool.
 Our education and outreach programs inspire confidence, creativity, and health throughout the Greater Milwaukee community, reaching more than 30,000 people annually.Learn More

-Mireille Favarel | Associate Director
+Mireille Favarel | Artistic Director

 Mireille Favarel was born in Toulon, France.
-After studying with Rosella Hightower at the Centre de Danse International in Cannes, Lydia Menchova from the Bolshoi, Robert Bestonso from the Royal Ballet, and Raymond Franchetti from the Paris Opera, Ms. Favarel began her professional career at the age of seventeen with the Ballet du Rhin in Strasbourg.
-She subsequently joined the Royal Ballet of Flanders in Belgium as a soloist, where she performed her first principal ballerina role as Swanilda in the August Bournonville version of Coppelia, at the age of nineteen.
-Ms. Favarel later joined the Ballet der Deutsch Oper am Rhein in Düsseldorf, Germany, as a soloist, under the direction of Paolo Bortoluzzi, and the Ballet du Nord in Roubaix, France, as a principal dancer.
+After studying with Rosella Hightower at the Centre de Danse International in Cannes, Lydia Menchova from the Bolshoi, Robert Bestonso from the Royal Ballet and Raymond Franchetti from the Paris Opera, Favarel began her professional career at 17 with Ballet du Rhin in Strasbourg (now the Ballet of the Opéra national du Rhin).
+She subsequently joined Royal Ballet of Flanders in Belgium as a soloist, where she performed her first principal role as Swanhilda in August Bournonville’s Coppélia at 19.
+Favarel later joined Ballet der Deutsch Oper am Rhein in Düsseldorf, Germany as a soloist, under the direction of Paolo Bortoluzzi as well as Ballet du Nord in Roubaix, France, under the direction of Alphonso Cata as a principal dancer.

-In addition to appearing with the Ballet du Nord during many of its international tours, Ms. Favarel represented France in the first New York International Ballet Competition.
+In addition to appearing with the Ballet du Nord during many of its international tours, Favarel represented France in the first New York International Ballet Competition.
 She was invited to perform in the gala performance for the next competition, and later returned as a coach and teacher for the NYIBC.

 Michael Pink is the longest serving artistic director in Milwaukee Ballet’s history.
 Since arriving in 2002, he has demonstrated his commitment to the future of dance through new work, education, and collaboration.
 His artistic vision for Milwaukee Ballet continues to excite and challenge.Learn More